 The accompanying financial statements have been prepared using the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America.
 The Company is currently a development stage enterprise.
-All losses accumulated since the inception of business have been considered as part of its development stage activities.
+All losses accumulated since the inception of the business have been considered as part of its development stage activities.
+Revenues are recognized as income when earned and expenses are recognized when they are incurred.